ARMY HAT TRICK LEADS PROVIDENCE COLLEGE PAST NORTHEASTERN, 6-2

-Junior forward Derek Army scored a hat trick for the Friars
+Junior forward Derek Army picks up hat trick for Friars

 PROVIDENCE, R.I. - Led by Derek Army's first career hat trick, the Providence College men's hockey team posted a 6-2 victory over Hockey East rival Northeastern University on Friday night at Schneider Arena.